-Please complete and return to the Executive Headteacher who will acknowledge receipt and explain what action will be taken.
+Please complete and return to <...Name> (either headteacher / Clerk / designated governor - school to delete as appropriate) who will acknowledge receipt and explain what action will be taken.

 Your name:

 Pupil's name (if relevant):

 Your relationship to the pupil (if relevant):

 Address:

+Postcode:

-Postcode: Day time telephone number: Evening telephone number: Please give details of your complaint, including whether you have spoken to anybody at
+Day time telephone number:

+Evening telephone number: Please give details of your complaint, including whether you have spoken to anybody at the school

-the school about it.
+about it.

 What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

-Are you attaching any paperwork: it so, please give details.

 Signature:

 Date:

 Official use

 Date acknowledgement sent:

 By who:

 Complaint referred to:

-Deter

 Date: